PeterKillerio/Projects_2019/TicTacToe_minimax_algorithm_C++/readme.txt

-If you want to play choose "x" or "o" as a starting side.
+If you want to play, choose "x" or "o" for player you want to play as.

-Its 3x3 board so each position has its own ID.
+Its 3x3 board, so each position has its own ID.

 Left up is 0, then mid up is 1, right up is 2, left mid is 3 and so on.